-It is important to keep in mind how COVID-19 may impact the eligibility and processing of your post-graduation work permit:
+It is important to keep in mind how COVID-19 may impact the eligibility and processing of your PGWP:

 -Enrollment status in the Spring and Summer 2020 term:

-If you had to put your studies on hold or were forced to drop to part time due to COVID-19 in the Spring and or Summer 2020 term, IRCC has confirmed that part-time enrollment status will not negatively impact your eligibility for the post-graduation work permit.
+If you had to put your studies on hold or were forced to drop to part time because of COVID-19 in the Spring 2020 term, IRCC has confirmed that part-time enrollment status will not negatively impact your eligibility for the PGWP.
 Visit IRCC’s website for more information.

-Under normal circumstances, distance-learning courses completed outside Canada are excluded from the time accumulated toward the length of the post-graduation work permit.
+Under normal circumstances, distance-learning courses completed outside Canada are excluded from the time accumulated toward the length of the PGWP.
 However, on an exceptional basis, IRCC has implemented temporary policy changes to accommodate eligible online studies that have been completed in and outside Canada.

 o Distance learning in Canada:

-Time spent studying outside Canada during the Spring, Summer, and Fall 2020 terms will not be deducted from the overall length of the post-graduation work permit, provided that you fall into one of the categories noted here and you have completed at least 50% of your program of study in Canada.
-Please note that 50% of a total program of study is calculated based on the number of courses completed in Canada.
+Time spent studying outside Canada in 2020 and 2021 will also not be deducted from the overall length of the PGWP, provided that you fall into one of the categories noted here and you meet all the other eligibility requirements for a PGWP.

-- Click here for more information on how distance learning may impact eligibility for a post-graduation work permit
+- Click here for more information on how distance learning may impact eligibility for a PGWP.

 - Click here to review IRCC’s Program Delivery Instructions on the temporary policy changes.

-Due to service disruptions caused by COVID-19, IRCC’s current processing times are no longer accurate and IRCC is unable to process applications normally.
+Due to service disruptions caused by COVID-19, IRCC’s current processing times may no longer be accurate and IRCC may be unable to process applications normally.

-However, you may remain in Canada with an expired study permit while waiting for your post-graduation work permit to be processed, as long as you submit your post-graduation work permit application before your study permit expires or becomes invalid.
+Note that you may remain in Canada with an expired study permit while waiting for your PGWP to be processed, as long as you submit your PGWP application before your study permit expires or becomes invalid.

 -Biometrics Collection in and outside Canada: